-Many of the subjects that we’ve discussed so far in our discussion of Texas Family Law Courts are very well known.
-Child support, property division upon divorce and child custody are all concepts that immediately come to mind when considering the implications of filing a divorce or child custody case in Texas.
-They may even be issues that have kept you awake at night due to your not knowing exactly how everything is going to fall into place for your particular case.
+Many of the subjects that we've discussed so far in our discussion of Texas Family Law Courts are very well known.
+Child support, property division upon divorce, and child custody are all concepts that immediately come to mind when considering the implications of filing a divorce or child custody case in Texas.
+They may even be issues that have kept you awake at night due to not knowing exactly how everything will fall into place for your particular case.

-On the other end of the spectrum are circumstances that occur in many family lawcases in Texas but do not immediately jump to mind for most folks.
-One of those issues is ad litem representatives being appointed to your case.
+On the other end of the spectrum are circumstances that occur in many family law cases in Texas but do not immediately jump to mind for most folks.
+One of those issues is ad litem representatives being appointed to your lawsuit.

-The word “ad litem” may have multiple definitions if you were to go online and look up all the different contexts in which it is applicable for.
-However, for our purposes we can think of an ad litem as a person who is appointed by a judge (either by the request of a party to a lawsuit or at the motion of the judge him or herself) whose role in the case is to protect the interests of a child or other party that is involved in the case.
+The word "ad litem" may have multiple definitions if you were to go online and look up all the different contexts for which it is applicable.
+However, for our purposes, we can think of an ad litem as a person who is appointed by a judge (either by the request of a party to a lawsuit or at the motion of the judge him or herself) whose role in the case is to protect the interests of a child or other party that is involved in the case.

-For the most part, it is children that the ad litem ends up representing but this is not always the case.
-Persons that are declared mentally incompetent are represented by an ad litem in many instances due to their inability to understand and process the proceedings of a case themselves.
+For the most part, it is children that the ad litem ends up representing, but this is not always the case.
+Persons declared mentally incompetent are represented by an ad litem in many instances due to their inability to understand and process the proceedings of a claim themselves.

-In many CPS cases ad litem attorneys are appointed to search for a missing parent who has not answered the court’s notification of a legal case that involves him or her.
-The ad litem would utilize whatever contact information is available to him or her and will seek to locate and inform the parent of the proceedings.
+In many CPS cases, ad litem attorneys are appointed to search for a missing parent who has not answered the court's notification of a legal issue that involves them.
+The ad litem would utilize whatever contact information is available to them and seek to locate and inform the parent of the proceedings.

 Amicus attorney vs. Ad litem attorney

-The amicus attorney does not work for either party individually or a child of the case.
-The amicus is an independent practitioner that is appointed by the judge to help the judge with decision making.
+The amicus attorney does not work for either party individually or as a case child.
+The amicus is an independent practitioner appointed by the judge to help decision-making.

 Grandparent Visitation in Texas Family Law Cases

-Let’s jump around some and discuss what rights grandparents have in Texas to visitation with their grandchildren.
-The idea of the “nuclear family” as portrayed in such famous television shows as “Leave it to Beaver”, is fast becoming a structure of the past.
+Let's jump around some and discuss grandparents' rights in Texas to visitation with their grandchildren.
+The idea of the "nuclear family," as portrayed in such famous television shows as "Leave it to Beaver," is fast becoming a structure of the past.

 The fact is that grandparents do not have special rights carved out for visitation in Texas.
-The law in Texas is such that if a parent denies a grandparent visitation it is assumed that the parent is acting in the best interest of the child.
+The law in Texas is such that if a parent denies a grandparent visitation, it is assumed that the parent is acting in the child's best interest.

-However, grandparents can file their own lawsuits to gain visitation or can even see to modify prior orders that were already in place.
-The law is such that grandparents will not have an easy time winning a case, however.
-Let’s discuss some of the circumstances where a grandparent could be successful in attempting to gain visitation with their grandchildren.
+However, grandparents can file their lawsuits to gain visitation or can even see to modify prior orders that were already in place.
+The law is such that grandparents will not have an easy time winning a case.
+Let's discuss some of the circumstances where a grandparent could successfully attempt to gain visitation with their grandchildren.

-A judge will need to determine that your being denied visitation with your grandchild will impair your grandchild’s physical health and emotional well being.
+A judge will need to determine that you're being denied visitation with your grandchild will impair your grandchild's physical health and emotional well-being.
 The last requirement that you must meet is that it is necessary to show the court that you are the grandparent of a child whose parent (your child) has been:

-- Incarcerated during the three month period prior to your having filed the lawsuit
+- Incarcerated during the three months before your having filed the lawsuit

 - Found to be incompetent by a court